 The AP MLD ID subfield indicates the identifier of the AP MLD whose MLD information is carried in the Basic Multi-Link element.
 The AP MLD ID subfield is not present in the Basic Multi-Link element included in a frame sent by a non-AP STA affiliated with a non-AP MLD.
-The AP MLD ID subfield is not present in the Basic Multi-Link element when the element is carried in a Beacon, (Re)Association Response, Authentication, or Probe Response frame that is not a multi-link probe response.
-The condition for the presence of the AP MLD ID subfield in a multi-link probe response is defined in 35.3.4.2 (Use of multi-link probe request and response).
+The AP MLD ID subfield is not present in the Basic Multi-Link element when the element is carried in a Beacon frame, (Re)Association Response frame, Authentication frame, or Probe Response frame that is not a multi-link probe response.(#17650) The condition for the presence of the AP MLD ID subfield in a multi-link probe response is defined in 35.3.4.2 (Use of multi-link probe request and response).

-The subfields of the Extended MLD Capabilities and Operations subfield are defined in Table 9-401j (Subfields of the Extended MLD Capabilities and Operations field).
+The subfields of the Extended MLD Capabilities and Operations subfield are defined in Table 9-401j (Subfields of the Extended MLD Capabilities and Operations subfield). (#15116)

-Table 9-401j—Subfields of the Extended MLD Capabilities and Operations field
+Table 9-401j—Subfields of the Extended MLD Capabilities and Operations subfield (#16580)